 We only cat test the greyhounds to see which we think they will be suitable to live with cats – we do not cat train them for you.
 You will need to put in the time and effort once you have adopted your new greyhound to make sure all animals can live happily together.

 You will also have to be comfortable with using a crate/indoor kennel or the whole process may not work.

-For the above reasons we are often hesitant to rehome to families with both young children and cats as in the past dogs have been returned because either the family didn’t have the time to train the dog properly, or the children were upset if the dog barked at the cats.
+For the above reasons we do not rehome to families with both children and cats as in the past dogs have been returned because either the family didn’t have the time to train the dog properly, or the children were upset if the dog barked at the cats.

 Make sure the cat is indoors before you go to collect your new dog.
 If your cat is nervous you may need to plan to keep the cat indoors for around 2 weeks, so you will also to think about litter trays etc. Keeping your cat indoors also ensures that he cannot take offence and go to find a new home next door.

 Before collecting your new greyhound you should make a comfortable and appealing den for him, inside a crate.
 This needs to be set up in the room that the family uses the most.
 The crate allows everyone to keep calm in the first few days, so you are less stressed, your greyhound is less stressed and your cat cannot come to any harm.
 If we have a crate available at the time of adoption we are happy to let you lend it for a few weeks on the understanding that it will be your responsibility to collect and then return the crate.
 We only have a limited supply, so we cannot guarantee we will have one available.
 We do ask for a deposit of £50 to ensure that the crate is returned to kennels after use.
 The deposit will be returned to you as soon as the crate is returned to KGR.